NCAA hits USC basketball with 2 years' probation, fine

 Bland is also under a three-year show-cause order.
 During that time, any NCAA school employing him must restrict him from any athletically related duties unless it shows why the restrictions should not apply.

-USC athletic director Mike Bohn wasn't around during Bland's scheme.
-He said he's proud of the school, his department and the men's program for its management of the case.
+USC athletic director Mike Bohn, who wasn't with the school during the infractions, said he's proud of the school, his department and the men's program for its handling of the case.

 “Since my arrival at the end of 2019, I have been focused on continuing and enhancing our already-robust compliance program,” Bohn said in a statement.
 "The NCAA's findings, comments and acceptance of our self-imposed penalties are a reflection of our commitment to accountability, integrity and transparency.